NivedhaVijayan/EVD-benchmark/README.md

 **Reproducibility and Scalability**

 This framework allows efficient processing of large-scale educational video corpora while maintaining high-quality annotations.
 The EVUD-2M benchmark establishes a reproducible foundation for future research in educational video understanding.
+EVUD-2M Benchmark Details

+**The EVUD-2M benchmark includes:**

+EVUD-2M Benchmark

+The EVUD-2M benchmark was created by extracting keyframes from a large collection of educational videos (~2 million frames).

+Size Note: The dataset is too large to host on GitHub or Zenodo.

+Access: Interested researchers can request access by contacting the authors.

+Metadata CSV: The repository includes a CSV listing the original video links, along with course and lecture details (Discipline, Subject ID, Subject Name, Institute, Type, Coordinator Name, Unique Display Names).

+Full-scale reproduction of EVUD-2M requires downloading videos from the links in the CSV and running the TIB & SSD pipeline provided in this repository.